Aliaia/zeilaa/README.md

 ## 🚀 ReactJS Frontend Project

 The main frontend application is built with **ReactJS**.
-To run the frontend locally:
+To run the frontend locally: (More detailed information on how to run the project is available in the frontend folder)

 ```bash
 cd frontend